TNA FELLOWSHIPS ARCHIVE

 Visiting period: Spring-Summer 2023

 The third call of the CLS INFRA TNA Fellowships awarded seven applicants.
-These fellowships are still ongoing.
-We will be publishing their outcomes once completed.
-You can read more details on the research findings of the completed ones by clicking on the names of the fellows below.
+You can read more details on the research findings by clicking on the names of the fellows below.
 The seven TNA Fellows are:

 CLS INFRA TNA Fellows - Round 2: Meet the winners and their projects